lappemic/test-rag/README.md

+This repo is a WIP and intended to accompany the blog post [Streamlit RAG app with Chromadb and OpenAI](https://michaelscheiwiller.com/legal-rag-streamlit-chromadb-openai).
+Consult the blogpost for details.
+Below is the instruction on how to run this streamlit app on a vps.

 # Running as a systemd Service

 To keep the Streamlit app running in the background and automatically restart it if it fails, you can set it up as a systemd service.